f-droid/fdroid-website/_docs/Inclusion_How-To.md

 Builder <admin@f-droid.org>`.

-Once metadata files are updated, the F-Droid Server will check them against a list of released APKs to constuct a list of new applications and/or versions that need to be built.
+Once metadata files are updated, the F-Droid Server will check them against a list of released APKs to construct a list of new applications and/or versions that need to be built.
 It will then enter the application preprocessing process, followed by the build process for each of them.